Larne move top and Carrick shock Coleraine

 Crusaders won their first home game of the season after a 2-0 victory against Dungannon Swifts at Seaview.

-Ben Kennedy thought he'd opened the scoring when his close-range strike found the back of the net, but his goal was disallowed for an apparent handball in the build-up.
+Ben Kennedy thought he had opened the scoring when his close-range strike found the back of the net, but his goal was disallowed for an apparent handball in the build-up.

 Just before the break, Paul Heatley leapt highest to connect with a looping cross into the box and nodded the ball towards goal which Declan Dunne dealt with.